FerreroJeremy/Plagiarized-Corpus-Generator/README.md

 The sum of the complementary percentages should be equal to 100 in each case.
 More various resources are given in input, more the output documents will match the expectations of the user settings.

-### Fragment Obfuscation
+## Fragment Obfuscation

 Obfuscation is the act of hiding a plagiarism to make it more difficult to detect, in particular by software or detection tools.
-The builder is able to generate several types of obfuscation, all listed below:
+The generator is able to generate several types of obfuscation, all listed below:

 * <i>None (No obfuscation):</i> the text is copied without any change (i.e. copy and paste);
 * <i>Order change:</i> the words of the text are randomly shuffled with the risk that the text is no longer syntactically correct;